yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Find your information here: [https://www.publicrecordsnow.com/].
 Click on the orange “click here to opt out” button on  [https://www.publicrecordsnow.com/static/view/contact/](https://www.publicrecordsnow.com/static/view/contact/), fill out the form, complete the captcha and send it in.

 ### ☠ Radaris
 Find your information here: [http://radaris.com](http://radaris.com/).
 Click on &quot;control information&quot; and &quot;remove information&quot; by clicking on the X next to it or by removing specific listings.
 You can also privatize your account.
 You unfortunately need to register to remove information, and are limited to removing six items at a time.
 (I recommend removing items even if you privatize your account because these settings don’t always stick.)
-Details are here: [http://radaris.com/page/how-to-remove](http://radaris.com/page/how-to-remove)
+Details are here: [http://radaris.com/page/how-to-remove](http://radaris.com/page/how-to-remove).
+You will need to confirm your opt-out request by clicking on a link sent to you via email.

 ### Rehold
 Look up your home address here: [https://rehold.com/](https://rehold.com/).
 If there is a number or name next to it you’d like removed, click on  the red “remove” button next to it.
 You will need to enter your name and email address and solve a captcha.